echoprotocol/echowiki/docs/technologies/echorand/overview.md

 - **$ctx[l].signQ == Q_{r-1}$** means that an empty block has been created.
 - **$ctx[l].signQ != Q_{r-1}$** means that a non-empty block has been created and the node has not received it.

-### Fork Prioritization

-The number of steps of the algorithm and dependence on the state of the whole account database makes the possibility of forks unlikely.
-However, EchoRand still has a mechanism for choosing between diverging chains.
-The fork selection takes place according to one of the following scenarios:

-1. To switch to the longest chain (with the highest number of completed rounds) in the presence of several chains.
-1. If there is more than one long chain, to follow the one, in which the last block is not empty.
-If all of them have empty blocks in the end, to check the second and subsequent blocks from the end to the first non-empty block.
-1. If there is more than one long chain with non-empty blocks in the end of a $r$-length chain, to follow the one in which the $r$ block has the smallest hash value.

 ## Network Communication

 ### Message Format